atolye15/checklist/checklists/symfony-release-checklist.md

 - [ ] Check the environment variables
 Check the environment variables defined in `.env` file to prevent a leak of any sensitive information and make sure this file only includes example values

+- [ ] Check the logger configuration for the environment Set the correct logging level for the environment and add email notifier for critical logs

 - [ ] Test the Makefile is running as it should for all environment definitions
 Once again, make sure the `Makefile` is running correctly for all the environments defined for the project